gopitk/azure-content/articles/machine-learning/machine-learning-data-science-vm-do-ten-things.md

 ![](./media/machine-learning-data-science-vm-do-ten-things/Create_HDI_dashboard_v3.PNG)

   - Create an Azure ML workspace.
 Your Machine Learning Experiments will be stored in this ML workspace.
+Select the highlighted options in Portal as shown in the screenshot below.

 ![](./media/machine-learning-data-science-vm-do-ten-things/Create_ML_Space.PNG)

-  - Then select the Remote Desktop:
+  - Then enter the parameters for your Azure ML workspace

 ![](./media/machine-learning-data-science-vm-do-ten-things/Create_ML_Space_step2_v2.PNG)